David Jones (painter): Early life

 Jones was born at Arabin Road, Brockley, Kent, now a suburb of South East London, and later lived in nearby Howson Road.
 His father, James Jones, was born in Flintshire in north Wales, to a Welsh-speaking family, but he was discouraged from speaking Welsh by his father, who believed that habitual use of the language might hold his child back in a career.
 James Jones moved to London to work as a printer's overseer for the Christian Herald Press.
 He met and married Alice Bradshaw, a Londoner, and they had three children: Harold, who died at 21 of tuberculosis, Alice and David.

 Jones exhibited artistic promise at an early age, even entering drawings for exhibitions of children's artwork.
 He wrote that he knew from the age of six he would devote his life to art.
 He did not read fluently until the age of eight.
-By nine years of age, he identified with his father's Welsh background and dropped his Anglo-Saxon first name Walter.
+From the very earliest years of his life he had already come to identify intensely with his paternal heritage: as an old man in 1971, he would write to Saunders Lewis of a 'passionate conviction that I belonged to my father's nation that I certainly felt by the time I was seven'.
 In 1909, at 14, he entered Camberwell Art School, where he studied under A. S. Hartrick, who had worked with Van Gogh and Gauguin and introduced him to the work of the Impressionists and Pre-Raphaelites.
 In addition, Jones studied literature, the subject of a mandatory one-hour weekly class at Camberwell.

 World War I

 With the outbreak of the First World War, Jones enlisted in the London Welsh Battalion of the Royal Welch Fusiliers on 2 January 1915 and served on the Western Front in 1915–1918 with the 38th (Welsh) Division.
 Jones spent more time on the front line (117 weeks) than any other British writer in the war.
 He was wounded at Mametz Wood, recuperated in the Midlands, was returned to the Ypres Salient, and joined in the attack on Pilckem Ridge at Passchendaele in 1917.
-He nearly died of trench fever in 1918, but recovered in England and was stationed in Ireland till the Armistice.
-Jones's wartime experience was the basis for his long poem In Parenthesis.
+He nearly died of trench fever in 1918, but recovered in England and was stationed in Ireland until the armistice of 11 November 1918.
+Jones's wartime experience was the basis for his long written work In Parenthesis.